 There could be occasional pick-pocketing incidences, by the Charles Bridge or Old Town Square – as it is super crowded with tourists.
 But it is not as alarming as Rome or Paris.

 Now I have to show you a picture of Goulash, before we share something else

 The round -white shaped thing (dumpling) is mashed potato and spicy goulash.
 So of course, you have to try this.
 We had goulash at Hotel Baterka restaurant in Old Town Square for 149 KNR

 Don’t forget chimney cake, Becherovka or herb drink – try this with tonic water, rum and Czech beer.
-For more ideas on food in Prague, check this out
+More ideas on food in Prague

 Taxis are readily available and they are not very expensive (for 6 Euros we could travel from Old Town Square to our hotel, 10 minute drive).

 Hotels and Accommodation for your Prague Itinerary